Psychologists sometimes refer to it as “Post-Traumatic Growth”.

 (1) Richard G. Tedeschi, Lawrence G. Calhoun.
 Posttraumatic Growth: Conceptual Foundations and Empirical Evidence.
 Psychological Inquiry: An International Journal for the Advancement of Psychological Theory.
 Volume 15, Issue 1, 2004.
 DOI: 10.1207/s15327965pli1501_01.
 1-18

 (2) Alison Smith et al. UPBEAT study patients’ perceptions of the effect of coronary heart disease on their lives: A cross-sectional sub-study.
 International Journal of Nursing Studies.
 Volume 51, Issue 11, November 2014, Pages 1500–1506.

 NOTE FROM CAROLYN: I wrote more about Post-Traumatic Growth and other ways that heart patients often respond to a life-altering diagnosis in Chapter 7 of my book, “A Woman’s Guide to Living with Heart Disease” (Johns Hopkins University Press, November 2017).
-Yes, that was the chapter that the anonymous cardiologist who reviewed the book before it went to print suggested was “irrelevant to female heart patients” and should be deleted.
+Yes, that was the chapter that the anonymous cardiologist who reviewed the draft before it went to print suggested was “irrelevant to female heart patients” and should be deleted.
 (I objected, and happily, Chapter 7 stayed!)
 You can ask for this book at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon – or order it directly from my publisher, Johns Hopkins University Press (use their code HTWN to save 30% off the list price.)

 Q: Have you experienced what you’d consider Post-Traumatic Growth after a health crisis?